You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Ostrich Fern

-• » Spreads by shallow underground rhizomes
+• » Rapidly spreads by shallow underground rhizomes

 • » Use as ground cover in woodland gardens